sbelka-1703/sbelka-1703/README.md

 Hi there!
 I'm a self-taught frontend developer who left a career of medicine to pursue and discover the frontier of Web3.

-I am now a full-time member of the talented team at Eden Protocol 🌱 , where I specialize in creating intuitive, visually appealing, and responsive components.
-My expertise lies in utilizing the latest web technologies such as TypeScript, Tailwind, Next.js and to bring innovative ideas to life.

-I'm always eager to expand my skill set and tackle new challenges.

 ## What I am currently doing:
 - 👨‍💻 Contributing to Eden Protocol Fulltime